12 Common FHA Repairs for Home Sellers

-Here’s a helpful list of 12 common FHA repairs, especially for Santa Clarita home sellers.
-Take a look below to help determine common FHA repairs you might need to make to your home before putting it on the market.
+Here’s a helpful list of 12 common FHA repairs you might need to make to your home before putting it on the market.

 In Santa Clarita and in fact, all of California, some real estate transactions are dependent on FHA financing, especially for first time home buyers.
-Certainly, if I wanted to sell my house I would want it to meet the necessary requirements to be approved for FHA financing.
-By passing the FHA lending guidelines, it opens the door to more qualified home buyers, thus improving your chance of a successful home sale.
+Certainly, if I was selling my house I would want it to meet the necessary requirements to be approved for FHA financing.
+By passing the FHA lending guidelines, it opens the door to more qualified home buyers, thus improving the chance of a successful home sale.

-If you’d like to research further have a look at the FHA Appraisal Guidelines Handbook for more information about common FHA repairs.
+If you’d like to really dig in and research further have a look at the FHA Appraisal Guidelines Handbook for more information about common FHA repairs.
 Also, you might like having a look at all our tips to help with selling a home.

 - All chipping, peeling paint MUST be scraped and painted.
 This includes interior, exterior, garages, sheds, fences, etc. This is a common FHA repair for homes built prior to 1978.